ganiatgithub/GNA5031_applied12/README.md

 In this case scenario, a collaborator has been studying antimicrobial resistant bacteria in agricultural runoff from a dairy farm.
 Recent infections in the cows have not resolved despite the farmer’s use of antibiotics, and there is concern that the farm’s runoff may be a hotspot for antimicrobial resistance that may be entering nearby waterways.

-Using a range of antibiotic selection agar plates to culture bacteria from the runoff, your collaborator has isolated a number of bacterial strains that grow in the presence of antibiotics, specially **carbapenem**.
+Using a range of antibiotic selection agar plates to culture bacteria from the runoff, your collaborator has isolated a number of bacterial strains that grow in the presence of antibiotics: specifically, they have isolated these strains on agar plates containing imipenem, an antibiotic belonging to the class **carbapenems**.
 Three of these isolates exhibited high levels of resistance and your collaborator wishes to investigate them further.
 They have done some initial analyses and provided you with three files for each isolate:

 1. They initially conducted 16S rRNA sequencing of each isolate they found, to taxonomically identify them.
 They have provided you with the 16S rRNA sequence for each of the three concerning isolates in nucleotide format. `_16S.fna`
-2. They have sequenced the genomes of these isolates and have provided you with the set of predicted protein sequences from each genome. `_genome.fna`
+2. They have sequenced the genomes of these isolates and have provided you with the set of annotated genes from each genome. `_genome.fna`
 3. To examine plasmid-borne resistance, they have isolated and purified plasmids from these isolates, and provided their sequences in nucleotide format. `_plasmid.fna`

 In this workshop you will analyse this data to identify the ARGs in these isolates that are likely to confer their resistance phenotypes, and consider the implications of this resistance, so that you may provide direction to your collaborator.